MicrosoftDocs/well-architected/well-architected/operational-excellence/emergency-response.md

 ---
-title: Emergency response recommendations
+title: Recommendations for designing an emergency response strategy
-description: Learn how to design an emergensy response strategy for your workload.
+description: Learn how to design an emergency response strategy for your workload.
 Set up a set of processes and procedures that everyone involved in the response will follow to ensure that the issue is handled in a calm, orderly manner.
 author: claytonsiemens77
 ms.author: csiemens
 ms.date: 11/15/2023